elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/eval-running-a-code-string.md

 ---

-### Should you use the eval built-in JavaScript function property JavaScript?
+### Should you use the eval built-in JavaScript function property?
 Why or why not?

 <details>
   <summary><strong>View Answer:</strong></summary>